Posted In: Services+

 - Wedding programme

 The structure of a wedding invite has generally stayed the same for decades, but one of the latest advantages to come along since the internet is the ability to build a personalised wedding website or wedsite as I like to call them.
 Wedsites are a great way of displaying all the information that you can’t generally fit on your wedding invitation.
 These wedsites are also fully interactive so you can add new information at any time and some even offer the opportunity to have a chat or message board facility so that your guests can ask questions and you can reply to them.
 There are many inexpensive online wedding website companies available, all have many pre designed and easy to use templates to choose from and all that take only a couple of hours to set up and send out.
 Easy, and your guests will love the visual interaction.
+Get to work designing and/or completing your wedding wedsite as soon as you have secured the essential elements of your wedding, such as your wedding date and venue.
 Here are some ideas that you can add to a wedding website that you wouldn’t necessarily include on your invitations.

 - Travel information and links to train and ferry services

-- Hair & Make up salons in the local area for your guests
+- Hair dressers and Make up salons in the local area for your guests

 - Restaurants, bars and local night life